iodepo/odis-arch/schema/authoring.md

 ## About

-Need to document some approaches to working with JSON-LD files in as open and cross platform manner as I can.
+For many groups working with JSON will already be part of the various pipelines they have.
+For others, this will be new.

+This document will evolve to hold resources for people at various levels to work with JSON-LD data graphs.

-* shacl too complex :(
+* SHACL (worry this is too complex)
-* JSON schema any better?
+* JSON schema any better
-* Lighthouse?
+* Lighthouse

 ## References